liccium/liccium-chrome-extension/README.md

 Go to any website and click on the extension icon to verify content on this page.

 NOTE: Of course, you can only verify content that has been previously declared by a creator, rightsholder, or any other entity.

+### Limitations

+The browser extension is for testing purposes only.

+- At present, only declarations made on testnet blockchains can be analysed.
-Currently only images are supported.
+- Currently only images are supported.
 In future releases you will be able to verify all media types and formats.

-To test the browser plugin, you can use the examples of a few test declarations, below:

 ## Test declarations

+To test the browser plugin, you can use the examples of a few test declarations, below.
-You can find verifiable content posted by this Twitter account:
+Alternatively, you can find verifiable content posted by this Twitter account:

 [https://twitter.com/spsth](https://twitter.com/spsth)